jiggy-ai/jiggybase/docs/FAQ.md

 Subsets of your data and chat messages are sent to OpenAI via their APIs in order to provide the AI model output, [OpenAI does not use this data](https://openai.com/policies/api-data-usage-policies) for model training purposes or otherwise permanently store it.

+### Will you sign an NDA to cover the data we upload to JiggyBase?

+Sure, send us your NDA or you can request our [standard MNDA](https://app.commonpaper.com/pages/9752456e6f721fbf).

 ### Can I easily get my data out of JiggyBase?